dougrich/grammar/README.md

 - [x] I want to be able to use either a file system or a database as the underlying storage mechanism
 - [ ] I want to be able to plugin my own operations (think graph-expand) that utilize the grammar language
 - [x] I want it to be isolatend and parallelizable so that I can run multiple queries at once
+- [ ] I want to be able to switch to a fully compiled language for performance, both as an execution engine and as a overall binary
+- [ ] I want to be able to use references which are resolved just before execution without copying to minimize memory footprint and to enable external definitions to connect in